Muhammad361738/cli-number-guessing/README.md

 # cli-number-guessing
-this is simple number gussesing game
+This is cli number guessing Game